 Why is US Lacrosse requiring background screenings for coaches?

 Recent federal legislation requires that more be done to protect youth athletes, and background screening is a standard tool utilized among Olympic national governing bodies.
-US Lacrosse believes that every youth athlete deserves a safe and fun experience, on and off the field, and background screenings for coaches is a valuable strategy that can help make the sport safer by keeping abusive behavior out of lacrosse.
+US Lacrosse believes that every youth athlete deserves a safe and fun experience, and background screenings for coaches is a valuable strategy that can help make the sport safer by keeping abusive behavior out of lacrosse.
 Unfortunately, the reality is that people who seek to abuse others or commit sexual offenses will often seek out groups, including youth serving organizations, that are not diligent in their preventative efforts.

 What does it cost?